Conditionals

 Switch Statements

-A branching structure consisting of if
+A branching structure consisting of if and else-if statements can be

 reduced to switch statements: